Online editions of The Merchant of Venice

 Map of Early Modern London —This resource offers informational entries on sixteenth- and seventeenth-century London, both as an encyclopedia and directly on a seventeenth-century map of the city.
 You may be particularly interested in the MoEML entry on bookselling at St. Paul's Churchyard, a location where many of Shakespeare's works were sold.

-To See or Not to See —This tool lets you see at a glance how the play is organized, who’s speaking when, & where stage directions appear.
-You can click on characters, acts, scenes, or speeches to get more information, including counts of lines & words by character, who’s active where and with whom, and so on.
+To See or Not to See —This tool lets you see at a glance how the play is organized, who’s speaking when, and where stage directions appear.
+You can click on characters, acts, scenes, or speeches to get more information, including counts of lines and words by character, who’s active where and with whom, and so on.
 It takes a few minutes to get the hang of, but it’s really interesting to play with.

-Early Print: Keywords in Context —This tool is a good way to see how a word or phrase you're interested in might have been used by Shakespeare's contemporaries.
+Early Print: Keywords in Context —This tool is a good way to see how a word or phrase in which you're interested might have been used by Shakespeare's contemporaries.
 It gives you several ways to search and, since it's built using the EEBO-TCP files, can also be used to discover and read whole texts.

 Trailers and promotional materials for some recent productions of MV